abhijeet65/internship-onibus/README.md

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software and how to install them?

 ```
-Give examples
+Well it is very easy:)
+just open the Index.html file in thr root folder to see the website.
 ```

 ### Installing